OvidijusParsiunas/condition-inverter/website/README.md

 # Install node dependencies:
 $ npm install

+# Compile dependency to the '../shared' directory:
+$ npm run compile
+# or watch for any further changes in that directory using the watch mode:
+$ npm run compile:watch

-# Run the project in watch mode:
+# Run the website in watch mode:
 $ npm run start

-# If you are making changes inside the ../inverter directory
-# Compile those changes in watch mode:
-$ npm run compile:watch
 ```

 ## Contributions